flexera-public/policy_templates/operational/azure/sync_tags_with_optima/README.md

 # Azure Sync Tags with Optima

+## Deprecated

+This policy is no longer being updated.

+## What It Does

 This Policy identifies all Azure tag keys that are not being used as custom dimensions in Flexera Optima.

 ## Prerequisites